 NEW in 2016: Classes to be held at Northside Hospital-Cherokee, in addition to Northside's Atlanta and Forsyth campuses.
 A class in Spanish also is being added.
 Check back later for more info.

 For additional information or to register for a class, contact (404) 780-7653 or email@example.com.

 Our screening uses an evidence-based approach and guidelines set by the National Comprehensive Cancer Network and low dose CT screening technology at Northside Hospital imaging centers, located throughout the greater metro Atlanta area.

 Should I get screened?

-You may be a candidate for lung cancer screening if you are 50 or older and answer “yes” to any of the following questions:
+You may be a candidate for lung cancer screening if you are between the ages of 50 - 77 and answer “yes” to any of the following questions:

 For more information or to determine whether you are a candidate for a lung cancer screening, contact us at (404) 531-4444.

 A full evaluation by a pulmonologist, with additional imaging scans (chest X-ray, CT, PET), may be involved in the screening and diagnostics for lung cancer.
 Possible endoscopy procedures may include one that looks inside the bronchial tree, while another may assess enlarged lymph nodes with an ultrasound.
 A biopsy will ultimately establish a lung cancer diagnosis.
 Once all of this information is gathered, if cancer is confirmed, staging will take place (based on the size, location and extent of the tumor).
 This information is important in guiding the oncology team in their treatment recommendations and prognosis.